MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/limits-and-config.md

 Calls made from an API connected through an app (for example, the SQL API or the SharePoint API) come from these [IP addresses](/power-platform/admin/online-requirements#ip-addresses-required).

 ## Required services
-This list identifies all services to which Power Apps Studio talks and their usages.
+This list identifies all services to which Power Apps communicates and their usages.
 Your network must **not** block these services.

 | Domain(s) | Protocols | Uses |
 | --- | --- | --- |